Loading...

 Stay Hydrated

-Drink plenty of water throughout the day, which can help manage blood sugar levels.
+Drink plenty of water before and during your meal.
+Proper hydration can aid in digestion and help regulate blood sugar levels.

 healthspan-mbl